 These Financial Health Indicators show the overall financial health of the City of Kelowna for the year ended 2021.
 The ratios provide a way to measure how decisions made during the year have affected the sustainability, flexibility and vulnerability of the City.
 They also link the financial results to the overall economic and fiscal environment that the City operates in.

 We compare our performance to other municipalities, including those in the Okanagan region.
-The following comparative figures are taken from provincially provided Local Government Data Entry (LGDE) reports.
+The following comparative figures are taken from provincially provided Local Government Data Entry (LGDE) reports for year end 2020.
+Comparative financial information for 2021 will be available when the Local Government Data Entry (LGDE) statistics are published in the fall.
 The ratio analysis focuses on the 10 BC municipalities with a population of greater than 100,000 (Abbotsford, Burnaby, Coquitlam, Delta, Langley, North Vancouver, Richmond, Saanich, Surrey and Vancouver) and those in the Okanagan Region (Kamloops, Penticton, Vernon and West Kelowna).

 Financial Health Indicators:

 Sustainability Ratios (indicators 1 - 6) measure the degree to which a municipality can maintain its existing financial obligations without increasing the debt or tax burden relative to the economy in which it operates.

 Flexibility Ratios (indicators 7 - 10) measure the degree to which a municipality can change its debt or tax burden on the economy in which it operates to meet its existing financial obligations.

 Vulnerability Ratio (indicator 11) measures the degree to which a municipality is dependent on sources of funding outside its control or influence or is exposed to risks that could affect its ability to meet existing financial obligations.